VLANeXt: Recipes for Building Strong VLA Models: Revisiting Robot Learning and VLA Models

-In recent years, with the triumph of large foundation models, integrating these tremendous models into robot learning, specifically called Vision-Language-Action (VLA) Models, has become a prominent trend \cite{2024_vla}.
-This paradigm was pioneered by the groundbreaking RT-2 \cite{2023_rt2}, which formally introduced the concept of VLA.
-Subsequently, researchers across academia and industry have developed a diverse array of VLA models \cite{2024_open-x-embodiedment, 2023_flamingo, 2024_cogcot, 2024_openvla, 2024_pi0, 2025_gemini-robotcs, 2025_nora, 2025_openvla-oft, 2025_smolvla, 2025_pi0.5, 2025_pi0.6, 2026_robovlms}.
-These newer iterations address specific challenges, such as leveraging 3D spatial information \cite{2024_3D-VLA, 2025_3D-CAVLA, 2025_4DVLA, 2025_spatialvla}, exploiting intermediate data (like subtasks decomposition, future frame prediction or robot trajectory traces prediction) \cite{2025_tracevla, 2025_cotvla, 2025_dreamvla, 2025_f1, 2025_flowvla, 2025_mm-act, 2025_molmoact, 2025_worldvla, 2025_rynnvla, 2025_univla, 2025_up-vla, 2025_reconvla} to enhance action generation, and designing post-training optimization like planning or reinforcement learning to adapt to specific environment \cite{2025_vla-reasoner, 2025_GRAPE, 2025_evolvevla, 2025_RIPT-VLA, 2025_simplevla, 2025_srpo, 2025_tgrpo, 2025_thinkact, 2025_vla-rl, 2025_world-env, 2025_ava-vla}.
-Additionally, a subset of VLAs explores some niche but important aspects \cite{2025_chatvla, 2025_LLSA, 2025_emergence, 2025_memoryvla, 2025_mergevla, 2025_fast, 2025_vla0, 2026_vlm4vla}, such as latent actions \cite{2024_LAPA, 2025_motus}, lightweight VLAs \cite{2025_tinyvla, 2025_cronusvla, 2025_FLOWER, 2025_vla-adapter} and VLAs in specific domains \cite{2025_combatvla, 2025_gr00t-n1, 2025_humanoidvla, 2025_tactile}.
+In recent years, with the triumph of large foundation models, integrating these tremendous models into robot learning, specifically called Vision-Language-Action (VLA) Models, has become a prominent trend~\cite{2024_vla}.
+This paradigm was pioneered by the groundbreaking RT-2~\cite{2023_rt2}, which formally introduced the concept of VLA.
+Subsequently, researchers across academia and industry have developed a diverse array of VLA models~\cite{2024_open-x-embodiedment, 2023_flamingo, 2024_cogcot, 2024_openvla, 2024_pi0, 2025_gemini-robotcs, 2025_nora, 2025_openvla-oft, 2025_smolvla, 2025_pi0.5, 2025_pi0.6, 2026_robovlms}.
+These newer iterations address specific challenges, such as leveraging 3D spatial information~\cite{2024_3D-VLA, 2025_3D-CAVLA, 2025_4DVLA, 2025_spatialvla}, exploiting intermediate data (like subtasks decomposition, future frame prediction or robot trajectory traces prediction)~\cite{2025_tracevla, 2025_cotvla, 2025_dreamvla, 2025_f1, 2025_flowvla, 2025_mm-act, 2025_molmoact, 2025_worldvla, 2025_rynnvla, 2025_univla, 2025_up-vla, 2025_reconvla} to enhance action generation, and designing post-training optimization like planning or reinforcement learning to adapt to specific environment~\cite{2025_vla-reasoner, 2025_GRAPE, 2025_evolvevla, 2025_RIPT-VLA, 2025_simplevla, 2025_srpo, 2025_tgrpo, 2025_thinkact, 2025_vla-rl, 2025_world-env, 2025_ava-vla}.
+Additionally, a subset of VLAs explores some niche but important aspects~\cite{2025_chatvla, 2025_LLSA, 2025_emergence, 2025_memoryvla, 2025_mergevla, 2025_fast, 2025_vla0, 2026_vlm4vla, 2026_X-ICM}, such as latent actions~\cite{2024_LAPA, 2025_motus}, lightweight VLAs~\cite{2025_tinyvla, 2025_cronusvla, 2025_FLOWER, 2025_vla-adapter} and VLAs in specific domains~\cite{2025_combatvla, 2025_gr00t-n1, 2025_humanoidvla, 2025_tactile}.
 Despite their different emphases, most VLA models follow a similar pipeline that builds on pretrained LLMs or VLMs to process visual observations and language instructions and produce action-relevant representations for policy learning, yet this pipeline admits many design choices spanning model interfacing, policy training, perception, and action modeling.
 As a result, early VLA research remains a ``primordial soup'': rich in ideas but insufficiently structured, and the diversity of existing frameworks, together with inconsistent training and evaluation protocols, makes it difficult to identify truly impactful choices.
+Toward this end, this work aims to provide a more systematic understanding of this fragmented design space by comprehensively reexamining VLA design spaces under a unified framework and evaluation protocol.
+We conduct more than 500 distinct experiments over the above three dimensions, and distill 12 key findings that together form a practical recipe for building strong VLA models.
+The outcome of this study is a simple yet effective VLA model, \textbf{VLANeXt}, which achieves state-of-the-art performance on both LIBERO~\cite{2023_libero} and LIBERO-plus~\cite{2025_libero-plus} (Fig.~\ref{fig:performance_first_glance}), and adapts effectively to real-world manipulation tasks.